nushell/nushell/README.md

 0.32.0
 ```

-Here we use the variable `$it` to refer to the value being piped to the external command.

 ### Configuration

 Nu has early support for configuring the shell.
 You can refer to the book for a list of [all supported variables](https://www.nushell.sh/book/configuration.html).